smalltransfers/nextjs-starter/README.md

 Set the environment variables.
 For running locally, `cp .env.example .env.local`, then edit `.env.local`.

+- `NEXT_PUBLIC_SMALL_TRANSFERS_BASE_URL`: The base URL for your Small Transfers API calls.
+Defaults to `https://test.smalltransfers.com`.
+If deploying live, set to `https://smalltransfers.com`.
 - `NEXT_PUBLIC_SMALL_TRANSFERS_PUBLISHABLE_KEY`: The publishable key for your Small Transfers account.
 - `SMALL_TRANSFERS_SECRET_KEY`: The secret key for your Small Transfers account.
 - `IRON_SESSION_PASSWORD`: The password to encrypt the session cookie.
 You can generate it with: